Chevrolet Bolt Insurance Rates

 Rates are averaged for all Chevrolet Bolt models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Right Chevrolet Bolt Insurance
+How to Shop for the Right Chevrolet Bolt Insurance

-Getting lower rates on insurance for a Chevrolet Bolt consists of not taking risks behind the wheel, maintaining good credit, being claim-free, and bundling your home and auto policies.
-Take the time to compare rates at every other renewal by quoting rates from direct car insurance companies like Progressive and GEICO, and also from local exclusive and independent agents.
+Getting lower rates on car insurance requires being a good driver, having above-average credit, being claim-free, and insuring your home and auto with the same company.
+Take the time to compare rates every other policy renewal by requesting rates from direct car insurance companies like Progressive, GEICO, and Esurance, and also from your local independent and exclusive agents.

-The following is a quick rundown of the concepts that were covered in the above illustrations.
+The following list is a quick rundown of the ideas that were covered in the above illustrations.

-- Drivers considered higher risk with reckless driving or DUI convictions may pay on average $1,670 more each year for Bolt insurance
+- Higher risk drivers with reckless driving or DUI convictions may pay on average $1,470 more each year than a safer driver

 Rate Tables and Charts